Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # Panduza client

-The PICO client is the panduza bloc from the point of view of the user.
+The PICO client is the Panduza bloc from the point of view of the user.

 This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO via the MQTT broker.